 This helps to relax and soothe damaged muscle tissue, which in turn speeds up your recovery.
-(Read more on Healthline) You can do this through things such as a warm bath, sauna room, sports heat cream, heat pad or compression therapy.
+(Read more on Healthline) You can do this through things such as a warm bath, sauna room, sports heat cream, heat pad, or compression therapy.

-Getting a massage can be extremely useful for recovery as they are able to get specific spots which you can’t reach.
+Getting a massage can be extremely useful for recovery as they are able to get specific spots that you can’t reach.
 Especially to target those back muscles that get used so often in boxing training and even in daily life.

-Research published in the American College of Sports Medicine, showed that a massage can actually delay muscle soreness after working out.
+Research published in the American College of Sports Medicine showed that a massage can actually delay muscle soreness after working out.

 If you have a budget for this and are training often, this might be something worth investing in.

 Meditation is something that doesn’t get talked about enough and is something I think all fighters should consider trying.
 If it doesn’t work for you, then that’s fine.
 But if you are someone who gets quite anxious or stressed, meditation can be a great way to clear the mind and chill you out.

 Adopting meditation as a part of your routine can make you a better fighter and bring tranquility to your mind.
 Your mental health is just as important as your physical health for your recovery.